Because empties are full

 Raise cash for nonprofits

-TennCan will generate millions of dollars for Tennessee's schools, libraries, the homeless, programs for folks with special needs, Scout troops, animal shelters, and other not-for-profit and community groups and causes, whether through bottle drives and donation bins, or through redemption centers that are owned, operated and staffed by the nonprofits themselves.
+TennCan will generate millions of dollars for Tennessee's schools, libraries, the homeless, Scout troops, animal shelters, programs for folks with special needs, and countless other not-for-profit and community groups and causes, whether through bottle drives and donation bins, or through redemption centers that are owned, operated and staffed by the organizations themselves.
 In fact, TennCan requires that every redemption center in the state either be a nonprofit, or have at least one nonprofit "buddy."

 Photo: Liverpool (NY) High School Marching Band raised $3,467 in one day